pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 - Gated Fusion exhibited evidence of overfitting with extended training and did not surpass cosine similarity.
 - The standard Fusion MLP substantially underperformed the interaction-based fusion architectures.
 - Representation generation and downstream prediction were successfully separated into reusable notebook stages, enabling rapid experimentation across multiple prediction methods.
+- Increasing the autoencoder development experiment from 100 to 500 videos did not improve downstream VideoQA accuracy, indicating that representation quality rather than development dataset size is the dominant limitation.

 ---